acquia/cloud-hooks/README.md

 This section defines the currently supported Cloud Hooks and the command-line arguments they receive.

-### code-deploy
+### post-code-deploy

-The code-deploy hook is run whenever you use the Workflow page to deploy new code to an environment, either via drag-drop or by selecting an existing branch or tag from the Code drop-down list.
+The post-code-deploy hook is run whenever you use the Workflow page to deploy new code to an environment, either via drag-drop or by selecting an existing branch or tag from the Code drop-down list.

-Usage: code-deploy site target-env source-branch deployed-tag repo-url repo-type
+Usage: post-code-deploy site target-env source-branch deployed-tag repo-url repo-type

 * site: The site name.
 This is the same as the Acquia Cloud username for the site.
 * target-env: The environment to which code was just deployed.